 Life experience and the happiness and hardships that come along with it shape the adults we become and affect our ability to develop meaningful relationships.

+Social isolation is a risk factor for many seniors.
+Seniors who feel socially isolated are less healthy, and tend to have lower life satisfaction.
 Some older adults are overcome with anxiety in social situations and are reluctant to approach new people for fear of being rejected.
 Others have a burning interest in making new friends and developing relationships, but may be unsure where and how to meet new people.
+Moving to a new place, such as a senior living facility, can be very stressful, causing relocation stress syndrome.
+Making friends quickly is one of the best ways to alleviate some of this strain.
 Sometimes it is as simple – and as difficult – as ‘putting yourself out there’ with your best foot forward.

-Check out the following tips on how to make friends at 60:
+Check out the following tips for how to make friends at 60:

+One of the best ways to combat social isolation is to take matters into your own hands.
 Confidence is key in most situations, and meeting new people is no different.
 Kids have an inherent confidence that allows them to wander up to a complete stranger and ask to be friends, without fear or hesitation.
 As adults, many of us lose that sense of confidence and inhibition.
-An article in Psychology today, entitled “The Essence of Confidence” suggests that “the catalyst to bring the function of confidence to life is the realization that your actions influence your results.”
+An article in Psychology Today entitled “The Essence of Confidence” suggests that “the catalyst to bring the function of confidence to life is the realization that your actions influence your results.”

 In other words, it is up to you.
 When you accept that you are in control and you have the power to influence outcomes, such as making new friends, you develop a sense of confidence in yourself and what you ‘have to offer’ others.